Incorporating NODE with Pre-trained Neural Differential Operator for Learning Dynamics: Experimental Details

-As this task aims to learn nonlinear acceleration $a_2$ of the interface on the airplane, \citet{norcliffeSecondOrderBehaviour2020} propose to use their method SONODE to try to capture the second-order information.
+As this task aims to learn nonlinear acceleration $a_2$ of the interface on the airplane, \citet{norcliffeSecondOrderBehaviour2020} incorporate physical prior and propose to use their second-order NODE (SONODE) model to try to capture the second-order information.
+Similar to \cite{norcliffeSecondOrderBehaviour2020}, we test SONODE and NDO-SONODE on this dataset.
+The neural ODEs in both methods are parameterized as a single hidden layer neural network with 50 hidden units.
+We train the models on $[0,1000]$ and forecast on $[1000,5000]$ time units.
 In SONODE, the state of the underlying ODE is defined as $[a_2,z]$, where $z = \frac{\diff a_2}{\diff t}$.
 Thus, we use both first-order NDO and second-order NDO to estimate the derivatives $[z,\dot{z}]$ and take this estimation as the enhanced signal in NDO-SONODE.
 We train these models for 1000 iterations by Adam optimizer with an initial learning rate of 0.01 and decayed by a factor of 0.995 at each iteration.
 For NDO-SONODE, we choose $\lambda = 0.1$.

-\textbf{Additional Experiments using first-order NODE} As SONODE models this dataset as second-order ODE, we simplify this bias and model the state of the underlying ODE as $[a_2]$.
-We keep the networks, training, and test process unchanged, and evaluate the first-order NODE.
-For NDO-NODE, we set $\lambda = 0.005$.
-For RNODE, we set $\lambda = 0.0005$.
-The results is reported in Figure \ref{fig:plane_node}.
-From the results, we find this is hard to learn for vanilla first-order NODE without any bias or enhanced signals.
-However, with the help of the regularizer or NDO, the loss can get very close to SONODE.
+The results are reported in Figure~\ref{fig:airplane}, which shows NDO-SONODE has a better performance over SONODE on this dataset even SONODE uses physical prior.